Softeeng/Softeeng/README.md

 - 🎮 Text-Based-Adventure Game (Python)
   Interactive console-based adventure game with with multiple story paths and replayability

--🐾 Pet BAG (Java OOP Project)
+- 🐾 Pet BAG (Java OOP Project)
-  Pet Boarding and Grooming application demonstrating OOP principles like inheritance, encapsulation, and polymorphism.
+  Pet Boarding and Grooming application demonstrating OOP principles like inheritance, encapsulation, and polymorphism
 --------------------
 📊 Current Goals
 - Build a portfolio of software and game development projects